-It is worth pointing out that if any kitten in a litter does appear to have any signs of ill health, even if the rest of the litter appear to be quite healthy, then it would be wise to avoid that litter altogether unless they have been checked out by a vet first.
+It is worth pointing out that if any kitten in a litter appears to have any signs of ill health, even if the rest of the litter appear to be quite healthy, it would be wise to avoid that litter altogether, unless they have been checked out by a vet first.

 You May Also Like:

-It’s best to acquire a kitten when it is around 8 to 12 weeks old, by which time it should have already received at least one vaccination and checked for feline worms.
+It's best to acquire a kitten when they are around 8 to 12 weeks old, by which time they should have already received at least one vaccination and been checked for feline worms.
 A second vaccination will then be due at 12 weeks and thereafter at regular yearly intervals.
 Vaccinations are available to guard against a number of diseases, such as cat flu, feline enteritis and feline leukemia.

-Adequate flea control will also be necessary and, once your kitten reaches six months of age, it will require neutering/spaying unless you wish to breed from it.
+Adequate flea control will also be necessary and, once your kitten reaches six months of age, they will require neutering/spaying unless you wish to breed.

-Helping Your Kitten Adjust to Its New Home
+Helping Your Kitten Adjust to Their New Home

-When your kitten first arrives home, it is bound to feel a little nervous.
-You should place it in a quiet room in its carrier so that it can come out when it feels ready to do so.
+When your kitten first arrives home, they are bound to feel a little nervous.
+You should place them in a quiet room in their carrier so that they can come out when they feel ready to do so.
 Provide fresh water, food, a few cat toys, a cat bed and a litter tray (placed well away from food and water).
 If you have any other pets in the house, you will need to keep them away from your kitten and take introductions slowly.

-It may take as long as several weeks for your kitten to get used to you and its new home, but eventually it will begin to settle down and get to know you.
-Do not, however, let your kitten roam around outside until it is fully vaccinated and able to take care of itself.
+It may take as long as several weeks for your kitten to get used to you and their new home, but eventually they will begin to settle down and get to know you.
+Do not let your kitten roam around outside until they are fully vaccinated and able to take care of themselves.
 If you are going to be out at work all day, you may want to consider getting two cats at the same time so that they will be company for one another.